 M-->>C: Formatted result (summary, files, tokens)

-The Agent’s built-in tool set is strictly read-only: read_file, list_dir, search_pattern, plan (autoMode only), and done.
-All paths are validated with resolveSafePath() to prevent directory traversal.
+The Agent’s built-in tool set is strictly read-only: read_file, list_dir, search_pattern, web_search (Grok-powered, conditional on API key), plan (autoMode only), and done.
+All file paths are validated with resolveSafePath() to prevent directory traversal.
 The Context Manager uses a sliding window with automatic summarization (triggered at 80% of max context, compresses to 50%) to prevent token explosion on long-running tasks.

 I implemented a two-layer adaptive iteration control system (autoMode) that automatically manages how long the Agent runs: